-ETO does not have officers or directors.
-Instead, we are managed by the board of directors of our General Partner, and the executive officers of our General Partner perform all of ETO's management functions.
-In addition, our executive officers are also executive officers of ET.
-The board of directors of our General Partner does not have a separate compensation committee.
-Therefore, we do not administer any policies or programs relating to the compensation of ET's named executive officers.
-The compensation of our executive officers is administered by the compensation committee of the board of directors of ET's general partner (the "ET Compensation Committee").
-This Compensation Discussion and Analysis is, therefore, focused on the total compensation of the executive officers of ET's General Partner as set forth below.
-Compensation amounts discussed herein include all compensation paid to ET's named executive officers, including amounts attributable to services performed for us.
-The persons we refer to in this discussion as the "named executive officers" are the following:
+ET does not have officers or directors.
+Instead, we are managed by the board of directors of our General Partner, and the executive officers of our General Partner perform all of ET's management functions.
+As a result, the executive officers of our General Partner are ET's executive officers, and their compensation is administered by our General Partner.
+This Compensation Discussion and Analysis is, therefore, focused on the total compensation of the executive officers of our General Partner as set forth below.
+The persons we refer to in this discussion as our "named executive officers" are the following:

-- Kelcy L. Warren, Chairman and Chief Executive Officer; - Thomas E. Long, Chief Financial Officer; - Marshall S. (Mackie) McCrea, III, President and Chief Commercial Officer; - Matthew S. Ramsey, Chief Operating Officer; and - Thomas P. Mason, Executive Vice President, General Counsel and President LNG.
+- Kelcy L. Warren, Chairman and Chief Executive Officer; - Thomas E. Long, Chief Financial Officer; - Marshall S. (Mackie) McCrea, III, President and Chief Commercial Officer; - Matthew S. Ramsey, Chief Operating Officer; - · Thomas P. Mason, Executive Vice President, General Counsel and President LNG; and - John W. McReynolds, Former President (currently Special Advisor to the Partnership).

-ET's General Partner's Philosophy for Compensation of Executives
+Our Philosophy for Compensation of Executives

-In general, the philosophy of ET's General Partner for executive compensation is based on the premise that a significant portion of each executive's compensation should be incentive-based or "at-risk" compensation and that executives' total compensation levels should be highly competitive in the marketplace for executive talent and abilities.
-ET's General Partner seeks a total compensation program for the named executive officers that provides for a slightly below the median market annual base compensation rate (i.e. approximately the 40th percentile of market) but incentive-based compensation composed of a combination of compensation vehicles to reward both short and long-term performance that are both targeted to pay-out at approximately the top-quartile of market.
-ET's General Partner believes the incentive-based balance is achieved by (i) the payment of annual discretionary cash bonuses that consider the achievement of ET's financial performance objectives for a fiscal year set at the beginning of such fiscal year and the individual contributions of its named executive officers to the success of ET and the Partnership and the achievement of the annual financial performance objectives and (ii) the annual grant of time-based restricted unit or phantom unit awards under the ET's equity incentive plan(s) or the equity incentive and retention value to its key employees to focus their efforts on increasing the market price of its publicly traded units and to increase the cash distribution the Partnership and/or the other affiliated partnerships pay to their respective unitholders.
+In general, our General Partner's philosophy for executive compensation is based on the premise that a significant portion of each executive's compensation should be incentive-based or "at-risk" compensation and that executives' total compensation levels should be highly competitive in the marketplace for executive talent and abilities.
+Our General Partner seeks a total compensation program for the named executive officers that provides for a slightly below the median market annual base compensation rate (i.e. approximately the 40th percentile of market) but incentive-based compensation composed of a combination of compensation vehicles to reward both short and long-term performance that are both targeted to pay-out at approximately the top-quartile of market.
+Our General Partner believes the incentive-based balance is achieved by (i) the payment of annual discretionary cash bonuses that consider the achievement of the Partnership's financial performance objectives for a fiscal year set at the beginning of such fiscal year and the individual contributions of its named executive officers to the success of the Partnership and the achievement of the annual financial performance objectives and (ii) the annual grant of time-based restricted unit or phantom unit awards under the Partnership's equity incentive plan(s) or the equity incentive programs of Sunoco LP, as applicable based on the allocation of the named executive officers' award, which awards are intended to provide a longer term incentive and retention value to its key employees to focus their efforts on increasing the market price of its publicly traded units and to increase the cash distribution the Partnership and/or the other affiliated partnerships pay to their respective unitholders.

-ET's General Partner grants restricted unit and/or phantom unit awards that vest, based generally upon continued employment, at a rate of 60% after the third year of service and the remaining 40% after the fifth year of service.
-ET's General Partner believes that these equity-based incentive arrangements are important in attracting and retaining executive officers and key employees as well as motivating these individuals to achieve stated business objectives.
-The equity-based compensation reflects the importance ET's General Partner places on aligning the interests of its named executive officers with those of unitholders.
+The Partnership grants restricted unit and/or phantom unit awards that vest, based generally upon continued employment, at a rate of 60% after the third year of service and the remaining 40% after the fifth year of service.
+The Partnership believes that these equity-based incentive arrangements are important in attracting and retaining executive officers and key employees as well as motivating these individuals to achieve stated business objectives.
+The equity-based compensation reflects the importance our General Partner places on aligning the interests of its named executive officers with those of unitholders.

-As discussed below, the ET Compensation Committee, the ETO Compensation Committee (prior to the Energy Transfer Merger) is responsible for the compensation policies and compensation level of the named executive officers.
-In this discussion, we refer to ET Compensation Committee and the ETO Compensation Committee prior to the Energy Transfer Merger as the "ET Compensation Committee."
+As discussed below, our compensation committee, the ETO Compensation Committee (prior to the Energy Transfer Merger) and/or the compensation committee of the general partner of Sunoco LP, as applicable, all in consultation with our General Partner, are responsible for the compensation policies and compensation level of the named executive officers of our General Partner.
+In this discussion, we refer to our compensation committee as the "ET Compensation Committee."